Jasminum multiflorum (Burm.f.) Andrews

 Bloom Time: Fall to spring

-Jasminum multiflorum is an evergreen shrub with scrambling stems up to 16.4 feet (5 m) long that can twine into the surrounding vegetation for support.
+Jasminum multiflorum is an evergreen shrub with scrambling stems that grow up to 16.4 feet (5 m) long and can twine into the surrounding vegetation for support.
 Soft, downy hairs cover the deep green, oval leaves.
-Blooming can occur throughout much of the year, as long as growing conditions are favorable, though in its native range, flowering is heaviest from fall to spring.
+Blooming can occur throughout much of the year, as long as growing conditions are favorable.
+In its native range, flowering is heaviest from fall to spring.
 The clusters of starry, tubular, white flowers have a mild, sweet jasmine fragrance.